AsaCooperStickland/situational-awareness-evals/README.md

-# Code for "Out of context, not out of mind: On measuring situational awareness in LLMs"
+# Code for "Taken out of context: On measuring situational awareness in LLMs"

 Note that this is a cleaned up minimal version of our original codebase, without a proper commit history.
 Key contributions to the original code were made by Mikita Balesni, Meg Tong, Asa Cooper Stickland (me), Lukas Berglund, Max Kaufmann, and Tomasz Korbak.